Buckfastleigh: South Devon Railway Trust

+Climate

 Buckfast Abbey

 Buckfast Abbey was founded by Earl Aylward in the reign of King Canute in 1018.
 In 1147 it became a Cistercian abbey and was rebuilt in stone.
 In medieval times, the abbey became rich through fishing and trading in sheep wool, although the Black Death killed two abbots and many monks – by 1377 there were only fourteen monks at Buckfast.

 On 25 February 1539, William Petre arrived at Buckfast and declared the abbey to be dissolved by the order of King Henry VIII.
 The Dissolution of the Monasteries left monks compelled to leave and the buildings were looted and then destroyed.
 The abbey then stood in ruins for over two hundred years.

 On 28 October 1882, six Benedictine monks arrived at Buckfast having been exiled from France.
 The land had been leased by monks from the St. Augustine's Priory in Ramsgate and it was later bought for £4,700.
 The first new abbot was Boniface Natter, who died in a shipwreck in 1906.
 His travelling companion Anscar Vonier became the next abbot and pledged to fulfil his dying wish, namely to rebuild the abbey.